Organization Stability & Member Commitment

 • If a team violates Section II during the last game of an event, NCHC will have discussions with the NCHC Member Organization and may decide the next course of action, including the potential to ban THE ENTIRE ORGANIZATION for a minimum of one year.

-Conduct that warrants disciplinary action includes, but is not limited to: violating NCHC eligibility rules, displays of violence, vandalism, blatant disregard for safety, spreading rumors or slander, vulgarity, or humiliation of opposing teams or players (from players, coaches, or fans) confrontation of referees following a game, etc. Participating organizations are responsible for everyone associated with their organizations.
+Disciplinary actionĀ will be taken for conduct that includes violating NCHC eligibility rules, displays of violence, vandalism, blatant disregard for safety, spreading rumors or slander, vulgarity, or humiliation of opposing teams or players (from players, coaches, or fans).
+Participating organizations are responsible for everyone associated with their organizations.

 Disciplinary action may include any of the following: